Street Life in London: Synopsis

 The book gives the reader an insight into the daily lives of working class and poor Londoners.
 It is arranged around photographs by Thomson with accompanying text by Smith.
 The texts are brief, but include detail, including information from interviewing the photograph's subjects.
 Subjects include flower-sellers, chimney-sweeps, shoe-blacks, chair-caners, musicians, dustmen and locksmiths.

 Reception

 Street Life in London is considered the first or at least one of the earliest examples of social documentary photography.
 The book described its aim "to bring before the public some account of the present condition of the London street folk, and to supply a series of faithful pictures of the people themselves."

-Author Emily Kathryn Morgan published Street Life in London: Context and Commentary in 2014 which addresses both the successes and failures of the original book.
+Author Emily Kathryn Morgan published an in-depth study on Street Life in London in 2014 which addresses both the successes and failures of the original book.